Antiplatelet therapy

 Precautions and Contraindications

 Contraindications include active internal bleeding, recent history of intracranial hemorrhage, and severe liver dysfunction.
-Medication should be discontinued at least 5-7 days before surgery, and doses adjusted before cardiac catheterization.
+Medication should be discontinued at least 5-7 days before surgery, and doses should be adjusted prior to cardiac catheterization.

 Special populations require particular attention:

-• Diabetic patients should monitor gastrointestinal bleeding risks
+• Diabetic patients should be monitored for gastrointestinal bleeding risk

-• Older adults with impaired coagulation should start with lower doses
+• Elderly patients, due to impaired coagulation, should start with lower doses

 • Patients with Helicobacter pylori infection should be treated for gastric ulcers first